 To use this method, draw three cards from your shuffled deck.
 Again, put aside any knowledge of their meanings.
 Look carefully at the first card.
 Who is this, or what is happening?
 What happened just before this point in time?
 What might happen next?
 Where is this person going, what are they thinking, what problems are they facing?

 Look at the second card.
 Can you move the story of the first card on with the second one?
-Make a link between them, however tenuous, and repeat for the third card.
-At the end, you will have told a (possibly very weird) short story – however odd it might seem, can you use anything from this story to apply to your problem or idea?
+Then, make a link between them, however tenuous, and repeat for the third card.
+In the end, you will have told a (possibly very weird) short story – however odd it might seem, can you use anything from this story to apply to your problem or idea?

 The Whole Deck

-The final method is for those with some experience of tarot, and it uses only the major arcana.
+The final method is for those with some tarot experience, and it uses only the Major Arcana.
 Shuffle the cards, and draw six of them.
 Lay them out in front of you, and ask each one the same questions, such as “Where should I take my business in the next 6 months?” or “What can I do to make Mary’s birthday special?”
 Treat each of the cards as if they were your advisors.
 If the Wheel were a person, what would its answer be?
 What about Judgement?
-What about the Tower, or the other cards you have drawn?
+What about the Tower or the other cards you have drawn?

 Write down the answers the cards give you.
 Does any of this make any sense, or switch on any light bulbs in your head?